-Over 90 species of mammals call Grand Canyon National Park home, giving this park higher mammalian species diversity than Yellowstone!
-From the largest land animal in North America (hyperlink to Bison) to some of the highest bat species (hyperlink to Bats) diversities in the United States, Grand Canyon is home to a far larger mammalian population than most visitors may think.
-Most visitors to the park see mule deer (hyperlink to Mule Deer), elk (hyperlink to Elk), and squirrels (hyperlink to Squirrels), but many of Grand Canyon's mammals are secretive and nocturnal and often move around unnoticed.
+Over 90 species of mammals call Grand Canyon National Park home, giving this park higher mammalian species diversity than Yellowstone.
+From the largest land animal in North America to some of the highest bat species diversity in the United States, Grand Canyon is home to a far larger mammalian population than many people think.
+Most visitors to the park see mule deer, elk, and squirrels, but many of Grand Canyon's mammals are secretive or nocturnal and move around unnoticed.

 Please follow our Wildlife Viewing and Safety Tips!

 Select a Park: